DataFire/Integrations/integrations/generated/victorops/README.md

 *Output schema unknown*

 ### api_public.v1.user.user.get
-Get the information for the specified user.
+Get the information for the specified user

 This API may be called a maximum of 15 times per minute.